crossroads/release-notes/README.md

 Usage: @goodcity/release-notes [options]

 Options:
-  -V, --version    output the version number
-  -p, --pdf        ouputs to pdf
+  -V, --version              output the version number -p, --pdf                  ouputs to pdf
-  -c, --clipboard  copies the markdown to your clipboard -h, --help       display help for command
+  -c, --clipboard            copies the markdown to your clipboard -h, --head <head>          The head ref or source branch (default: "origin/master") -b, --base <base>          The base ref or target branch (default: "origin/live") --email-to <email>         Recipients for the release notes --email-subject <subject>  Subject of the email --help                     display help for command
 ```